-Georgia is a persuasive and fearless advocate who provides exceptional client care.
+Georgia is a persuasive advocate who provides exceptional client care.

-Georgia is regularly instructed to defend and prosecute in the Crown Court and Magistrates’ Court.
-She has experience across a range of offences, including dishonesty offences, domestic violence, sexual offences, drugs offences and fraud.
+Georgia is regularly instructed to defend and prosecute.
+She has experience across a range of offences, including financial and business crime, sexual offences, and violent offences.

 Georgia has an impressive academic background having completed a BPTC LLM in Financial Crime, awarded with distinction.

 Georgia provides advice and assistance on a pro bono basis to Women Against Rape and the English Collective of Prostitutes, and has been appointed to the Centre for Women’s Justice Legal Reference Panel.